Public interface

 Fields

-• min_add::TimeProfile is the minimum added capacity in a strategic period.
-In the case of ContinuousInvestment, this implies that the model must invest at least in this capacity in each strategic period.
+• min_add::TimeProfile is the minimum added capacity in an investment period.
+In the case of ContinuousInvestment, this implies that the model must invest at least in this capacity in each investment period.

 source